 In addition to basic physicochemical parameters captured from the APD3 database, we also calculated other important peptide parameters like molecular weight, isoelectric point (pI), instability index, aromaticity, and aliphatic index.
 We used modlAMP version 4.2.3 (molecular design laboratory's antimicrobial peptides package), a Python-based package for peptide data analysis to extract additional physicochemical parameters.
-Globaldecsriptor class of descriptors module of modlAMP was used for this purpose.
-We installed and used modlAMP using Spyder IDE (integrated development environment) of the Anaconda platform.
-Gequence data of AMPs and ACPs were converted into CSV (comma separated values) files to be read by Globaldecsriptor.
-The output of each parameter was stored in columns in a separate out.csv file.
-The collected (from APD3) and extracted (from modlAMP) physicochemical parameters of AMPs and ACPs were stored in excel spreadsheets (Supplementary file 1 (AMPs dataset) and Supplementary file 2 (ACPs dataset)) for EDA.
+45 Globaldecsriptor class of descriptors module of modlAMP was used for this purpose.
+We installed and used modlAMP using Spyder IDE (integrated development environment) of the Anaconda platform.46 Sequence data of AMPs and ACPs were converted into CSV (comma separated values) files to be read by Globaldecsriptor.
+The output of each parameter was stored in columns in a separate out. csv file.
+The collected (from APD3) and extracted (from modlAMP) physicochemical parameters of AMPs and ACPs were stored in excel spreadsheets (Supplementary files 1 and 2) for EDA.